 - I added a few drops of color since I heard artificial food color isn’t good for health this is the reason my pista kulfi isn’t looking green

-- I always avoid adding more colors in the meal if my mango ice-cream recipe has passed by your sight you would have seen my ice-cream isn’t looking yellow as compared to other mango ice-cream recipes likewise, my kulfi isn’t looking green
+- I always avoid adding more colors to the meal if my mango ice cream recipe has passed by your sight you would have seen my ice cream isn’t looking yellow as compared to other mango ice cream recipes likewise, my kulfi isn’t looking green

 - But you can add more color if you want to give it to green color

-- The rest of the taste of kulfi is quite the same as the market kulfi Alhamdulilah
+- The rest of the taste of kulfi is quite the same as the market kulfi Alhamdulillah

-You can check out my others similar recipes:
+You can check out my other similar recipes:

-To make this pista kulfi firstly chop the pistachio
+To make this pista kulfi first chop the pistachio

-Then in a thick bottomed pan or non-stick pan pour the milk and bring to a boil on the medium flame.
+Then in a thick-bottomed pan or non-stick pan pour the milk and bring to a boil on medium flame.
 Once the milk comes to a boil add green cardamom powder

-Additionally, add chopped pistachio in the milk_Stir to combine well, Simmer for 5-10 minutes or till the milk thickens completely
+Additionally, add chopped pistachio to the milk_Stir to combine well, Simmer for 5-10 minutes or till the milk thickens completely

-Towards the end drizzle some green color in the mixture
+Towards the end drizzle some green color into the mixture

-Mix it up_And allow the thickened milk to cool completely, this may take at least an hour_After the milk mixture is cooled completely, Keep in the fridge for at least 3-4 hours
+Mix it up and allow the thickened milk to cool completely, this may take at least an hour_After the milk mixture is cooled completely, Keep it in the fridge for least 3-4 hours

 Take out the milk mixture from the fridge_Whisk the milk with the help of a whisker for 2-3 minutes